Connection Map¶

 Tips¶

 - Export for architecture docs: Use the SVG export to create network diagrams for documentation or security reviews.
+PNG export produces a high-DPI raster image.

 - Enable layers for troubleshooting: Turn on "Show connection layers" to see exactly how multi-leg connections route through your infrastructure.